-Although expanding vaccination rollouts and a slow return to normalcy is on everyone's wish list for 2021, the pandemic will continue to inform the market.
+Although expanding vaccination rollouts and a slow return to normalcy are on everyone's wish list for 2021, the pandemic will continue to inform the market.
 The conditions present at the end of 2020 — high demand, low inventory — won't simply fade away.

-Competition will be high, sellers happy, and — barring any unforeseen events — there will be a return to a more reliable seasonality in the market.
+The competition will be high, sellers happy, and — barring any unforeseen events — there will be a return to a more reliable seasonality in the market.
 How reliable?
 Let's take a deeper dive into five real estate trends to watch in 2021.

 At the start of 2020, there was a demand for housing, but homebuyers appeared comfortable taking their time to find the right deal.
 That changed after the two-month spring shutdown when listings dried up and real estate went virtual.